 Bwindi is a major biodiversity and responsible tourism hotspot that attracts thousands of people from all around the world for gorillas and other activities.

 Gorilla tracking (or Gorilla trekking) is the main activity for which many people visit Bwindi Impenetrable National Park.
-Gorilla trekking involves hiking through the thick forest until you find the designated gorilla family which you get to watch and visit for 1 hour before heading back.
+Going for gorilla trekking involves hiking through the thick forest until you find the designated gorilla family which you get to watch and visit for 1 hour before heading back.

-While the hike is not easy, the experience is unforgettable.
+While the hike is not easy, the experience is fulfilling.
 On your gorilla trek, you will learn from the rangers about the mountain gorillas and the diverse environment they live in,